-Instead of the traditional approach from Fig. 7, a Modular Multilevel Converter (MMC) can be used as authors proposed in the previous subsection for low-voltage ESSs.
-In this system, the DC/DC and DC/AC conversions are performed in the SMs, and the active balancing system c be performed with the proposed self-balancing technique embedded in each SM.
-As mentioned in the previous section, these MMC topologies have been used in High voltage DC transmission [40], [41].
-One of the main advantages of MMCs is the simplicity in scaling up the voltage of the system by adding more SMs to the MMC [42], as Fig. 25.a shows for a traditional MMC topology.
-However, for low-voltage applications, the benefit of adding more SMs allows to further increase the energy storage capacity of the system or the power handling by placing more SMs in parallel.
+Instead of the traditional approach from Fig. 20, a Modular Multilevel Converter (MMC) can be used as the authors presented in the previous chapter for low-voltage ESSs.
+In this system, the DC/DC and DC/AC conversions are performed in the SMs, and the active balancing system can be performed with the proposed self-balancing technique embedded in each SM.
+As mentioned in the previous chapter, these MMC topologies have been used in High voltage DC transmission [40], [41].
+One of the main advantages of MMCs is the simplicity in scaling up the voltage of the system by adding more SMs to the MMC [42], as Fig. 21.a shows for a traditional MMC topology.
+However, for low-voltage applications, the benefit of adding more SMs allows for a further increase in the energy storage capacity of the system or the power handling by placing more SMs in parallel.